asharmubasir/good-night-api/docs/ladr/0002-use-query-based-for-sleep-record-timeline.md

 We need a way to provide a timeline of sleep records for a user's followings.
 Options considered:
 - **Materialized views** - Provide fast reads, but refreshing them at scale proved too heavy and impractical.
 Every refresh required scanning large amounts of data, which did not finish in a reasonable time.
 - **Redis fan-out** - Offers high performance but requires additional infrastructure and background jobs.
-Given the limited timeframe (2 days for this test project), implementing and maintaining this was not feasible.
+Given the limited timeframe (2 days for this test project), implementing and testing this was not feasible.
+- **Denormalize table** - Precomputes timelines for each user for fast reads, but increases write complexity whenever a user or their following adds a record.
 - **On-demand query** simplest to implement, always returns fresh data, and (with proper indexes) performed surprisingly well in practice, even with large datasets generated during seeding.